-Table 1: Schedule for the two weeks of orientation Day 1 Open house MORNING: Introduction Day 2 Training 1 mod- ules: Day 3 Training 1 mod- ules: Day 4 Training 1 mod- ules: Day 5 Training 1 mod- ules: of associates AFTERNOON: - Creative team- building - President's speech Evening: Dinner on the Seine Objectives and organization Distribution of computers Professional behavior Human resources (HR) Cocktail organized by HR Breakfast Auditing: when on assignment and concepts Comportment Information technology tools Procedures and comportment when on assignment Professional judgement Professional photograph Cocktail: Training Procedures and comportment when on assignment Bookkeeping, reminders Debriefing After work: improvised Day 6 Training 2 mod- ules: - Working together on assignment - Knowledge - Information technology tools Day 7 Training 2 mod- ules: - Auditing procedures - Relations with clients - Working together with information technology tools Cocktail: Business units Day 8 Training 2 mod- ules: - Auditing procedures - Personnel audits - Physical inventory Evening offered by the firm: a nightclub on the Champs-Elysées Day 9 Training 2 mod- ules: - Case by team - Auditing cash accounts - Auditing procurement - A competitive quiz between teams Day 10 Training 2 modules: - Customer audits - What to do before leaving an assignment? - Warm-up Goal-setting with Performance Manager repeatedly mentioned on the first day of orientation in reference to each recruit's dream of working for the firm.
+Table 1: Schedule for the two weeks of orientation Day 1 Open house MORNING: Introduction of associates AFTERNOON: - Creative teambuilding - President's speech Evening: Dinner on the Seine Day 2 Training 1 modules: - Objectives and organization - Distribution of computers - Professional behavior - Human resources (HR) Cocktail organized by HR Day 3 Training 1 modules: - Breakfast - Auditing: when on assignment and concepts - Comportment - Information technology tools Day 4 Training 1 modules: - Procedures and comportment when on assignment - Professional judgement - Professional photograph Cocktail: Training Day 5 Training 1 modules: - Procedures and comportment when on assignment - Bookkeeping, reminders - Debriefing After work: improvised Day 6 Training 2 modules: - Working together on assignment - Knowledge - Information technology tools Day 7 Training 2 modules: - Auditing procedures - Relations with clients - Working together with information technology tools Cocktail: Business units Day 8 Training 2 modules: - Auditing procedures - Personnel audits - Physical inventory Evening offered by the firm: a nightclub on the Champs-Elysées Day 9 Training 2 modules: - Case by team - Auditing cash accounts - Auditing procurement - A competitive quiz between teams Day 10 Training 2 modules: - Customer audits - What to do before leaving an assignment? - Warm-up Goal-setting with Performance Manager repeatedly mentioned on the first day of orientation in reference to each recruit's dream of working for the firm.
 This dream was evoked by the trainers, who, with the status of "associates" in the firm, were the very example of success.
 Their successive interventions were occasions for the new recruits to better grasp the ideality of being an auditor.